Click here to Skip to main content

 1. How to develop ViewModels using Cinch

-2. How to Unit test ViewModels using Cinch app, including how to test Background work threads which may run within Cinch ViewModels
+2. How to Unit test ViewModels using the Cinch app, including how to test background worker threads which may run within Cinch ViewModels

 That is actually all I wanted to say right now, but I hope from this article you can see where Cinch is going and how it could help you with MVVM.
-As we continue our journey we will be covering the remaining items within Cinch and then we will move on to show you how to develop an app with Cinch.
+As we continue our journey, we will be covering the remaining items within Cinch and then we will move on to see how to develop an app with Cinch.

 License